Social Justice through Storytelling in Les Misérables

 “Woe to those who make unjust laws, to those who issue oppressive decrees, to deprive the poor of their rights and withhold justice from the oppressed of my people, making widows their prey and robbing the fatherless.
 What will you do on the day of reckoning, when disaster comes from afar?
 To whom will you run for help?
 Where will you leave your riches?”
 (Isaiah 10:1-3)

-For of what worth is our wealth if our brothers and sister starve on the streets?
+For of what worth is our wealth if our brothers and sisters starve on the streets?
 Who will help us in our time of need if we have refused to help our less fortunate neighbors?